 Who is eligible to request designation?

 Designation as a state scenic byway may be applied for by any group or individual having the support and concurrence of their local government entity (i.e. a County Board of Supervisors, City Council, Resource Conservation and Development Board, or County Conservation Board).

 Type of submittal required

 Applications are available from the DOT.
 See also: www.iowadot.gov/iowasbyways/index.aspx.

-Applications are due October 1, and are accepted in even-numbered years only.
-This begins a two-year process.
+Applications are due October 1, and are accepted only every four years.
+This begins a four-year process.
 Following review of the applications by the Scenic Byway Advisory Council, field inventories are conducted in the following spring, summer and fall.
 The next step is evaluation of the inventory data and preparation of the final reports, including ratings for each route.
 The evaluations are reviewed by the Council, which selects routes for designation.
-The process is complete in the spring of the second year with the installation of Iowa Scenic Byway signs.
+The designation process is complete with the installation of Iowa Scenic Byway signs.

 Although the National Scenic Byway program no longer exists, Iowa DOT offers some limited funding for Iowa Byway™ development and sustainability.